IU (entertainer): 2012: Japanese debut and first solo concert tour

 IU embarked on her first concert tour, Real Fantasy, in June 2012.
 She played shows in six different cities across South Korea, starting with two shows in Seoul.
 The opening shows on June 2–3 were sold out within 30 minutes of the tickets going on sale on April 17.
 It was reported that 43.8% of ticket purchasers were between the ages of 20 and 29, while 71% were male, which was considered uncommon for a K-pop concert.
 The tour continued to Ulsan, Jeonju, Suwon, Busan and Daegu, before returning to Seoul with two encore concerts that ended on September 23, 2012.
 Guest performers included Ra.D, Lim Seul-ong and Lee Seung-gi.

-Due to her commitments towards preparing for her first solo tour, IU was unable to make broadcast promotions for her fifth Korean extended play, Spring of a Twenty Year Old, which was released on May 11, 2012.
+Due to her commitments towards preparing for her first solo tour, IU was unable to make broadcast promotions for her second Korean single album, Spring of a Twenty Year Old, which was released on May 11, 2012.
 The album, named to celebrate IU turning the Korean age of 20, contains three songs with the lead single being "Peach".
 Self-composed by IU, "Peach" peaked at number two on the Gaon Digital Chart and number three on the Billboard K-pop Hot 100.
 The second single released from the album was "Every End of the Day" (하루 끝), which topped the Gaon Digital Chart for two weeks and the Billboard K-pop Hot 100 for four weeks.
 In place of the usual 4–5 minute music video that usually accompanies a single release, a 26-minute-long documentary-style music film was shot in Venice and Burano and released alongside the album, featuring both "Peach" and "Every End of the Day".